In This Article

 "I am not going to ask you to take my word for it.
 I built a quick version trained on your business.
 Talk to it for 60 seconds at this link and tell me what you think."

-That last one is the strongest message in your arsenal, and it is only possible because Theo builds a real demo per prospect.
+That last one is the strongest message in your arsenal, and it is only possible with a real demo built for that specific prospect.
 You are not asking them to believe a pitch.
 You are handing them the product.

 Common Outreach Mistakes to Avoid